 What is Etwinning?

 Students love when they are involved in such projects, as they get a feeling of achievement, importance and involvement.
 They not only collaborate with teachers and students from other countries, but they also make friends, learn creative things, use innovative learning techniques.
 All these activities lead, in fact, to their personal and future professional development.
-They help shape the future THEM!

 The project we are involved in now is called YES, WE CAN!
 It is a project which tries to get the students involved in our planet’s environmental problems.